-Elinam Agbo is an MFA candidate at the University of Michigan's Helen Zell Writers' Program.
+Elinam Agbo holds an M.F.A. from the University of Michigan's Helen Zell Writers' Program.
 Born in Ghana, she grew up in the U.S. Midwest.

 Posts By This Author